 (2) The license authorizes the holder to keep for sale and sell beverages including beer in cans, at retail at the place described and to deliver them for consumption on the premises or place where sold, but only at tables or a lunch bar where food is served.
 It also authorizes the charging of a cover, minimum, or door charge.
-The amount of the cover, or minimum, or door charge is posted at the entrance of the establishments in a prominent place.
+The amount of the cover, or minimum, or door charge shall be posted at the entrance of the establishments in a prominent place.

-(i) A holder of a Class B license will be permitted to sell, with take-out food orders, up to two (2) bottles of wine, one hundred forty-four (144) ounces of beer or mixed beverages in original factory sealed containers, and one hundred forty-four (144) ounces of draft beer or seventy-two (72) ounces of mixed beverages containing not more than nine (9) ounces of distilled spirits in growlers, bottles or other containers sealed in such a way as to prevent re-opening without obvious evidence that the seal was removed or broken, provided such sales shall be made in accordance with § 1.4.10 of the Department of Business Regulation (DBR) Liquor Control Administration

-12 Regulations, 230-RICR-30-10-1, and any other DBR regulations.
+5 (i) [Expires March 1, 2022].
+A holder of a Class B license will be permitted to sell, with take-out food orders, up to two (2) seven hundred fifty millimeter (750 ml) bottles of wine or the 6 7 equivalent volume of wine in smaller factory sealed containers, or seventy-two ounces (72 oz.) of mixed wine-based drinks or single-serving wine in containers sealed in such a way as to prevent 8 9 re-opening without obvious evidence that the seal was removed or broken, one hundred forty-four 10 ounces (144 oz.) of beer or mixed beverages in original factory sealed containers, and one hundred 11 forty-four ounces (144 oz.) of draft beer or seventy-two ounces (72 oz.) of mixed beverages 12 containing not more than nine ounces (9 oz.) of distilled spirits in growlers, bottles, or other 13 containers sealed in such a way as to prevent re-opening without obvious evidence that the seal was 14 removed or broken, provided such sales shall be made in accordance with § 1.4.10 of the 15 department of business regulation (DBR) liquor control administration regulations, 230-RICR-30-16 10-1, and any other DBR regulations.